 In the north of Iceland, you will find two of the most famous sites of the country: Ásbyrgi and Dettifoss.
-Most travelers only have a quick glance before driving to the next place, while fewer take the two days necessary to walk from one place to another.
+The trail between these two destinations is called the Canyon Trail (Jökulsárgljúfur in Icelandic), and takes around two days to walk.
 If the weather is good, this hike is just gorgeous.
 I will describe it accurately, in the way I did it: from Ásbyrgi to Dettifoss.

 The canyon trail, known in Icelandic as Jökulsárglúfur is a hike of 32 km (20 miles) if you take the shortest way.
 It starts at the visitor center of the Ásbyrgi canyon and ends at the Dettifoss waterfall.
 As there are several options along the way and the distances are not always clearly marked, it is unsure whether we did just the 32km or more.
 Basically, even if you follow the paths that lead you to the shortest distance, it would be a shame not to roam onto all the secondary paths that take you to other places of interest.
 So … hey, if it has to be 40 km (25 miles), then it has to be 40 km.

 We did this hike in the very end of July, it was a birthday trip for me and we were a team of four people including my girlfriend and two friends from France who paid me a visit.
 The weather was absolutely gorgeous at that time of the year and it obviously enhanced the beauty of all the landscapes we had the pleasure to walk through.

 Even though it was right in the middle of the high season of tourism, I think we saw less than 10 people total on the trail in two days.
 Oddly, this hike is not very famous and not that much people are doing it.